 Design optimization reduces the cost of manufacturing up to great extent.
 The design of the product is effective in predicting the optimal manufacturing technique and the material of the product.
 Simplifying the design cuts down the cost of inventory reducing the assembly parts.
-Moreover in design phase various components can be designed which can aligned and fit among themselves reducing the cost of bolts and fasteners.
-The CAD model of the product can also be saved in the formats supported by the additive manufacturing techniques, hence the production of a prototype before the actual product can also reduce the cost in case of any errors or misalignment which can be than remodeled.
+Moreover, in the design phase, various components can be designed which can be aligned and fit among themselves reducing the cost of bolts and fasteners.
+The CAD model of the product can also be saved in the formats supported by the additive manufacturing techniques, hence the production of a prototype before the actual product can also reduce the cost in case of any errors or misalignment which can be then remodeled.

 Standardization of the products also helps in reducing the cost.
 Parts are designed such that they can be shared between the product lines.
 The use of standard hardware is also possible by the common characteristics of the design.
-Products are designed such that they can utilize the standard components instead the custom made parts.
+Products are designed such that they can utilize the standard components instead of the custom-made parts.

 The prototyping design is also useful in reducing the overall development time of the product.
 If there is any issue in the design, it can go back to the R&D department and can be modified again and again until the design is effective.
-The design can undergo different analysis by the use of softwares and can be amended according to the need.
-This enable the manufacturer to save a lot of time and money that could be lost if he have had entered into the manufacturing phase mere with a conceptual design in his head.
+The design can undergo different analyses by the use of software and can be amended according to the need.
+This enables the manufacturer to save a lot of time and money that could be lost if he has had entered into the manufacturing phase mere with a conceptual design in his head.
 Thus developing a design can save much time.
-The time of manufacturing can also be reduced by minimizing the number of operations required per part or simplifying the assembly steps by the optimization of design.
+The time of manufacturing can also be reduced by minimizing the number of operations required per part or simplifying the assembly steps by the optimization of a design.